konsumer/rollup-plugin-jsx/README.md

 # rollup jsx plugin

 This is a simple wrapper around [jsx-transform](https://github.com/alexmingoia/jsx-transform).
+Make sure to go check that out for options.

 Install it with `npm install rollup-plugin-jsx`